pmeisen/js-gantt/examples/README.md

    when the rendering is finished.
 Nevertheless, in the example the script just waits a couple of seconds.
 In a nicer version, nodeJs would utilize the events provided by the library.

+To test the example, simply check out the `examples` folder.
+Change to `exportSvgWithNodeJs` and run `npm install` (just once to get the dependencies) and afterwards `npm start`.
+After the script is executed, there should be a `ouput` folder, which contains a `sample.svg`.